martinberger/n-queens-with-lines/README.md

 Regardless of the optional parameter, the program will always print out the number of valid boards found.

+**Feasible parameters.** In our experience, using a 2020 MacBook Pro, solving the N-Queens-3-Line for N=15 takes about 2 minutes.
+For N=16 it takes about 13 minutes.

 # Bibliography

 [A] https://en.wikipedia.org/wiki/Eight_queens_puzzle